garnettr/YouTube-API_browserDock/README.md

 > This was a great final project to end my first ever JS boot-camp.
-I'm writing this README.md years after finishing the project and great looking back at how far I've came and what I've accomplished.
+I'm writing this README.md years after finishing the project and it's great looking back at how far I've came and what I've accomplished.